Skip to main content

 • Develop friendships in which peer pressure to engage in high-risk activities is not present.

-Privacy about Diabetes Diagnosis
+Privacy and Diabetes Diagnosis

-A question the clinician may be asked is, “How do I tell someone new that I have diabetes?”
-The clinician can suggest keeping it simple and using language that is most comfortable for the adolescent.
-It is usually wiser to tell a new partner about diabetes early on in the relationship.
-The clinician can remind the youth that a caring person will be supportive and that someone who does not want to be in a relationship with a person with diabetes is probably someone the youth would rather not be around in any case.
+Confiding in close friends usually is not a problem, but sharing one’s diagnosis with others, such as when starting to date someone, may not be so easy.
+The clinician may be asked, “How do I tell someone new that I have diabetes?”
+Advice should be simple and use language that is most comfortable for the adolescent.
+It is usually wiser to tell a new partner about diabetes early on in the relationship, since a caring person will be supportive and someone who does not want to be in a relationship with a person with diabetes is probably someone the youth may rather not be around in the end.

-Disordered Eating Behaviors
+Diabetes and Disordered Eating Behaviors

 • Dehydration